Primary Navigation Mobile

 • AMG models a real hoot

 The E-Class Estate isn’t the most engaging steer in its class – that accolade very clearly goes to the BMW 5 Series.
-But that doesn’t mean the Mercedes is bad to drive…far from it.
+But that doesn’t mean the Mercedes is bad to drive, far from it.

 The E-Class is just biased towards comfort, especially on the E 300 de with its comfort suspension.
 It still corners neatly, avoiding excessive body roll, and it doesn’t pitch or dive under acceleration or braking.
 But the E-Class feels heavy, especially in its hybrid forms, and there’s little reward for pushing it to the limit.

 Of course, the AMG versions are a different story, and these cars handle amazingly well given their size and weight.
+We’ll bring you reports of the 2020 models just as soon as we’ve driven them.